 General Internship and Job Search

-As you research opportunities, take a look at Bureau of Labor and Statistics to understand current employment trends.
+As you research opportunities, take a look at Bureau of Labor and Statistics and CareerBeam to understand current employment and industry trends.
 Learning about the general salary of an employee in your field is also helpful.

-To find employment opportunities targeting Mills students, visit Cyclone Careers and some of our recommended job and internship search engines.
+To find employment opportunities targeting Mills students, visit Handshake and some of our recommended job and internship search engines.